 What’s important, you can enter values from outside Teamdeck to your reports, for instance, your resources’ hourly rates or projects’ budgets.
 Flexible formulas make it possible to carry out even more advanced analyses.

 Would you like to give Teamdeck a go?
 You can sign up for free here.
-If you prefer to have a product demo first, book a call with Joanna, our customer success expert.
+If you prefer to have a product demo first, schedule a call with Aniela, our customer success expert.
 She will be able to answer your questions and show you how you can track essential metrics with Teamdeck.